chantzos/__/README.md

 that programming is easy and fun (it already helped me).
 And because S-Lang is like C, I wanted also to lower the syntax noise a bit,
 and it's one of the reasons I developed this syntax.
-Plus, it's a familiar and established syntax, that it will help them to feel at home whem it will get (naturally) in touch with them at later time.
+Plus, because is a familiar and established syntax,it will help them to feel at home whem it will get (naturally) in touch with them at later time.

 ## C MIGRATION